sukyoung/safe/paper/fse21/rebuttal.md

 SAFE?).__

 __=>__ We used the baseline analyzer based on the standard SAFE with the following minor changes.
+We will explain these configuration in the Evaluation section.

-1) We increased the call-site sensitivity from 20 to 30 and the iteration of loop sensitivity from 100 to 400.
+1. We increased the call-site sensitivity from 20 to 30 and the iteration of loop sensitivity from 100 to 400.
-2) We modified some incomplete models for opaque functions to analyze Lodash tests soundly.
+2. We modified some incomplete models for opaque functions to analyze Lodash tests soundly.

 __C4) I think that the chosen benchmark set (Lodash tests) is not a good